SignalGamma

 Custom Strike Selection

-Select exactly which strikes to analyze rather than being limited to a predefined range.
-This flexibility lets you focus on the strikes most relevant to your trading thesis, whether you are looking at ATM options, far OTM wings, or specific round-number levels that attract institutional flow.
+Select exactly which strikes to analyze.
+Focus on the strikes most relevant to your trading thesis, whether ATM options, OTM wings, or specific levels where you expect the underlying to interact with active flow.

 Frequently Asked Questions

-Can I use OI analysis for intraday trading?
+Can I still use OI views for intraday trading?

 The information provided on this page is for educational and informational purposes only and does not constitute financial, investment, or trading advice.
 Options trading involves substantial risk and is not suitable for all investors.
 Past performance is not indicative of future results.
 Always consult a qualified financial advisor before making investment decisions.